Shawnee State University: Campus

 Shawnee State, located in downtown Portsmouth, has a 62-acre campus.
 Its 28 buildings include the Vern Riffe Center for the Arts, Clark Planetarium, Morris University Center, and James A. Rhodes Athletic Center.
 The university's library is the Clark Memorial Library.

-Shawnee State University's Clyde W. Clark Planetarium opened in 1998.
+Shawnee State University's Mr. and Mrs. Clyde W. Clark Planetarium opened in 1998.
 The Planetarium permanently displays the Hubble Space Telescope Viewspace system.